Saratoga lake houses: Prohibition

-The clubs were open mostly in the summer from June until the close of the month-long Saratoga Race Meeting around the end of August.
+The clubs were open mostly in the summer, from June until the close of the month-long Saratoga Race Meeting around the end of August.
 They featured entertainers such as Bing Crosby, Desi Arnaz, Jimmy Durante, Claudette Colbert, and Sophie Tucker.

-Although illegal the clubs received considerable support from local police and politicians.
+Although illegal, the clubs received considerable support from local police and politicians.
 Off-duty police often worked security at the clubs, and police were frequently called to accompany transfers of money from the clubs to the bank.
-In 1952 Saratoga County Republican Chairman James Leary was indicted for perjury as a result of a gambling investigation.
+In 1952, Saratoga County Republican Chairman James Leary was indicted for perjury as a result of a gambling investigation.
 County Democratic chairman and former Saratoga Springs Public Safety Commissioner Arthur Leonard was indicted for conspiracy and bribery.
 Both men later had the charges dismissed.

 The clubs

 The Brook Club

 The first carpet joint in Saratoga Springs was The Brook Club, opened by gambler Arnold Rothstein in 1921.
 Rothstein is better known for fixing the 1919 World Series in the so-called Black Sox Scandal.
-Although not a "lake house"—The Brook Club was the former "Bonnie Brook" estate of George Saportas on Church Street on the west side of Saratoga Springs—this became the prototype of the later operations in the city and elsewhere.
-The Brook was managed by Nat Evans (or Evens, b.
+Although not a "lake house"—The Brook Club was the former "Bonnie Brook" estate of George Saportas on Church Street on the west side of Saratoga Springs—it became the prototype of the later operations in the city and elsewhere.
+The Brook Club was managed by Nat Evans (or Evens, b.
 Nathaniel Evensky), a Rothstein associate who also worked with him on the World Series fix.
-In 1925 Evans bought Rothstein's share of the club.
+In 1925, Evans bought Rothstein's share of the club.
 The Brook Club burned in 1934.

-The Brook Club should not be confused with the Meadowbrook (see below) near Saratoga Lake which was sometimes later called The Brook.
+The Brook Club should not be confused with the Meadowbrook (see below) near Saratoga Lake, which was sometimes later called The Brook.